 of materials for the cladding, considering the aesthetics and quality is important in improving the building’s appearance and protecting the wall from atmospheric agents and pollution.

 Vertical metal sub-structure and brackets (mostly of aluminium): The vertical substructure is of aluminium with steel anchoring elements.

 Design of a Ventilated Façade System

-A ventilated façade system strictly adheres to industrial design standards and hence, the design phase decision making is crucial to avoid any future improvisations.
+A ventilated façade system strictly adheres to industrial design standards and hence, the design phase decision-making is crucial to avoid any future improvisations.

-Before laying a ventilated façade system, it is necessary to decide on the cladding materials, the design of the façade system and final structural plans.
+Before laying a ventilated façade system, it is necessary to decide on the cladding materials, the design of the façade system and the final structural plans.
 The installation of the system starts with layout planning and measurements.
 Depending upon the sizes of the slabs and the joints, intervals or spacing are measured and brackets are fastened in them.

 Thermal insulation is laid and the vertical aluminium or steel sub-structure is anchored to the brackets and fixed at the measured intervals.
 Finally, the wall cladding is fitted to the module which leads to the formation of the air gap.
 Proper dimensioning of the air gap ensures effective ventilation throughout the façade.